-Operation Operation with the GUI Operation with commands Creating a database This is defined using pgAdmin of the GUI tool, or using the pthe application after specifying the DDL statement.
+Operation Operation with the GUI Operation with commands Creating a databas se This is defined using pgAdmin of the O the application after specifying the DI GUI tool, or using the psql command or DL statement.
 Backing up the database WebAdmin, or the pgx_dmpall command, is used.
 It is recommended that the pgx_dmpall command be used.
 Recovery to the latest database can be performed.
 Database recovery WebAdmin is used.
 To use the backup that was performed using the pgx_dmpall command, the pgx_rcvall command is used.
 Monitoring Database errors The status in the WebAdmin window can be checked.
 (1) The messages that are output to the database server log are monitored (1) Disk space The status in the WebAdmin window can be checked.
 A warning will be displayed if the free space falls below 20%.
 (1) This is monitored using the df command of the operating system, for example.
 (1) Connection status This can be checked using pgAdmin of the GUI tool, or referencing pg_stat_activity of the standard statistics view from psql or the application.

-^{1:} This can be used together with system log monitoring using operations management middleware (Systemwalker Centric Manager, for example).
+\1: This can be used together with system log monitoring using operations management middleware (Systemwalker Centric Manager, for example).